-This two-hour seminar introduces teachers to the why and how of developing students’ Ethical Capability, as outlined in the VCAA F–10 curriculum.
+This 2.5-hour seminar introduces teachers to the why and how of developing students’ Ethical Capability, as outlined in the VCAA F–10 curriculum.
 Different versions of this seminar are available for primary teachers and for secondary teachers.

 During the seminar we look at what it means to live an examined life and make conscious and rational ethical choices.
 We discover why this can’t be achieved with absolutist (‘appeal to authority for the right answer’) attitude, nor with a relativist (‘all opinions are equally right and true’) attitude – and we discuss what sort of attitudes are actually conducive to making and evaluating deliberative moral judgements.

 The seminar includes an exploration of the goals, ethos and methods of ethical enquiry in school classrooms.
 We offer an introduction to using constructive collaboration, together with respectful disagreement, to achieve non-competitive argument – or what’s been called ‘friendly excursions into disequilibrium’.